markcanning22/tep-test/README.md

 npx nx run-many -t e2e
 ```

-You can then access the application at http://localhost:3000.

-You can access the docs via http://localhost:3000/docs.

 ## Improvements

 - Improve the API feedback (the default Fastify errors are not always user-friendly).